Tire Dry Rot can be a Killer

 For commercial drivers, this is likely an OUT OF SERVICE call if inspected by a USDOT or State inspector at a weight station or an inspection roadside stop.

-It is vital that you check the front and back sidewalls and where the tire bead meets the rim.
+It is vital that you examine for any cracks in the front and back sidewalls and where the tire bead meets the rim especially if the unit has been sitting for an extended period of time.
 Most states have laws regarding tire life guidelines just look up tire guidelines in your state on the internet.

 As you can see a lot of good information is posted on the sidewall or every tire. check your state guidelines in regard to max tire life.